th7mo/th7mo.com/src/content/garden/stow.md

 description: "A symlink farm manager for managing dotfiles"
 ---

-[Stow](https://www.gnu.org/software/stow/) is a utility that simplifies the process of making [symbolic links](symbolic-link).
+[GNU Stow](https://www.gnu.org/software/stow/) is a utility that simplifies the process of making [symbolic links](symbolic-link).
 It can be used to easily manage [dotfiles](dotfiles).